 - Whisk together all the pancake ingredients.
 Let the mixture stand at room temperature about 10-15 minutes.

 - Grease the non-stick pan with a little bit of oil (use only a few teardrops) in medium heat.
 Pour about 1 tbsp of batter.
 Cook the pancakes a few minutes on each side (the key is not to touch it at the beginning, and you can turn it once it stays together).
 Repeat the process with the rest of the batter.

 - Smash the avocado with a fork.
 Season with salt & pepper.
 Add lime juice.

-- Serve the pancakes with smashed your avocado mixture, extra avocado, salad leaves, and sesame seeds.
+- Serve the buckwheat pancakes with smashed your avocado mixture, extra avocado, salad leaves, and sesame seeds.

 * You can boil it before as well until soft.
 However, I highly recommend soaking the buckwheat because of the health benefits).